 Concern about the climate is widespread among the UK public and a slim majority are supportive of net zero targets.
 The public recognise the scale of challenges surrounding net zero and there is some scepticism about the likelihood of achieving targets.
 There is also division about the timing of climate action in relation to economic conditions.

 Knowledge, research and expertise have a key role to play in creating effective climate policy.
-The public particularly value the involvement of independent and governmental experts, alongside national and local political leaders, and representatives of affected communities.
-They support the use of diverse research evidence from natural, engineering and social sciences to build understanding of how the UK can reduce emissions.
+The public particularly value the involvement of independent and governmental experts, alongside national and local political leaders and representatives of affected communities, and support the use of diverse research evidence from natural, engineering and social sciences to understand how the UK can reduce emissions.

 Public engagement and building on public momentum are essential.
 At the individual level, members of the public do not feel they have a lot of say in developing climate policy.
 Yet, many are making changes to their own daily lives, helping reduce demand for high carbon activities, products and services.
 A public engagement campaign and supportive policies are essential to sustain and increase this momentum, and to address public concerns and impediments to change.